Mollie Steimer

-Mollie Steimer (Моллі Штаймер; November 21, 1897 – July 23, 1980) was a Ukrainian anarchist activist.
-After settling in New York City in 1913, she quickly became involved in the local anarchist movement and was caught up in the case of Abrams v.
+Mollie Steimer (Моллі Штаймер; November 21, 1897 – July 23, 1980) was an anarchist activist.
+A Ukrainian Jew, she left Russia and settled in New York City in 1913.
+She quickly became involved in the local anarchist movement and was caught up in the case of Abrams v.
 United States.
 Charged with sedition, she was eventually deported to Soviet Russia, where she met her lifelong partner Senya Fleshin and agitated for the rights of anarchist political prisoners in the country.
 For her activities, she and Fleshin were again deported to western Europe, where they spent time organising aid for exiles and political prisoners, and took part in the debates of the international anarchist movement.
 Following the rise of the Nazis in Europe, she and Fleshin fled to Mexico, where they spent the rest of their lives working as photographers.

 Early life and activism

 On November 21, 1897, Mollie Steimer was born in Dunaivtsi, a village in the south-west of the Russian Empire.
 At the age of 15, she and her family emigrated to the United States, settling in a ghetto of New York City and setting to work at a garment factory.
 At this time, she started to read radical political literature, such as Women and Socialism by August Bebel and Underground Russia by Sergey Stepnyak-Kravchinsky.

 By the outbreak of the Russian Revolution in 1917, Steimer had gravitated towards anarchism, inspired by the works of the Russian anarchists Mikhail Bakunin, Peter Kropotkin and Emma Goldman.
 Together with other Jewish anarchists, Steimer helped form a clandestine collective called Der Shturm ("The Storm"), which published radical works in the Yiddish language.
 Following some internal conflict, in January 1918, the group reorganized and launched a new monthly journal titled Frayhayt ("Freedom"), which published articles by Jewish radicals such as Georg Brandes and Maria Goldsmith.
 The journal's motto was a Henry David Thoreau quote: "That government is best which governs not at all" (Yene regirung iz di beste, velkhe regirt in gantsn nit).

 Several of the collective's members, including Steimer, lived and worked together in a six-room apartment on Harlem's East 104th Street.
 Due to the political repression brought by the Espionage Act of 1917 and the tense political climate that preceded the First Red Scare, the collective was forced to distribute Frayhayt in secret, as it had been among the papers banned by the federal government for its anti-war and far-left political stances.
 By the summer of 1918, the group had drawn the attention of the authorities after they had begun distributing leaflets denouncing the allied intervention in the Russian Civil War and calling for a social revolution in the United States by means of a general strike.